 The debt blog becomes a case study.

 As time goes on, the blog will attract a community rooting for you to “win”.
 They’ll share their experiences and suggestions along the way.
-It creates a tight-knit community – one that’ll share your posts, comment on social, and even buy offers you’re promoting through debt programs.
+It creates a tight-knit community – one that’ll share your posts, comment on social, and even buy offers you’re promoting through debt affiliate programs.